pvinothit/cuvva_vp/README.md

 # Tests
    I would love to right the tests first but given the time constraints i haven't added many tests as i would like to have.
 Though i have added for main event processing logic.
 But tests can be added easily by the way it's structured.

+# Improvements(If more time)
+   • Theming can be improved by having configurable structure.
+Like create different themes and switch between those if needed.
+Eg between dark and light theme.
+   • Constraints - Can be imporved